+The LASERS website, www.lasersonline.org, has been redesigned to enhance the user experience by organizing tools according to members' careers and life stages.
+Along with easier access to educational materials, the site continues to provide members and the public with the latest news, upcoming seminars, publications, legislation updates, investment performance, GASB resources, forms, and more.

-LASERS website, www.lasersonline.org, is continually updated to provide access to current System information and news, educational seminars, forms, publications, legislation, investment performance, GASB resources, a video library, and more.
-Over the past year, LASERS produced 38 videos to reach active and retired members, the Board of Trustees, legislators, staff, and affiliate organizations with critical retirement information.
+Over the past year, LASERS produced 36 videos to reach active and retired members, the Board of Trustees, legislators, staff, and affiliate organizations with critical retirement information.
 The impact of these videos is far-reaching through our video library and LASERS YouTube Channel.